wildstang/robot_framework/README.md

 # WildStang Robot Framework

 The WildStang Robotics Program's robot framework has evolved from over 10 years of Java software development.
-It provides hardware enumerations, autonomous handling, and common utilities.
+It is the foundation of each robot, providing hardware enumerations, autonomous handling, and common utilities.

+## Helpful Link

-## Software Packages
+### Software Packages

 - GitHub Desktop
   - [Download](https://desktop.github.com/download)